Best source for examples

 1) Get really familiar with the Revolution message path.

-message path will bring you pain ;-) Check out Richard Gaskin's article on
+the message path will bring you pain ;-) Check out Richard Gaskin's

 2) Become familiar with chunk expressions and the Transcript array.

-you can often use Transcript "lists" where you used PHP arrays and
+that you can often use Transcript "lists" where you used PHP arrays

-Transcript "arrays" where you used PHP objects.
-You just need to get into
+and Transcript "arrays" where you used PHP objects.
+You just need to

-the Transcript mindset.
-Open the User Guide from 2.7 and search for Array.
+get into the Transcript mindset.
+Open the User Guide from 2.7 and

+search for Array.
 That should bring up some useful information.
-The scripting conference has
+The

-are publicly available at the moment.
-This means everyone is kind of on
+that are publicly available at the moment.
+This means everyone is

-their own.
-You have to create your own standard libraries, user data
+kind of on their own.
+You have to create your own standard

 Hopefully that will get you started.